 France and captivity

-On 8 August 1941 Bader was forced to bale out from his Spitfire over northern France.
+On 8 August 1941 Bader was forced to bail out from his Spitfire over northern France.
 Debate surrounds how his Spitfire was downed.
 Bader claimed he had collided with an Me109; more recently, however, some have suggested the flying ace was a victim of friendly fire.

 Not long after he was taken into captivity Bader came face to face with Adolf Galland, one of the most prominent German fighter aces of the war.
 Galland ensured the famous Bader was treated with respect and the two former foes became friends.